Privacy and cookie notice

 How secure are my emails?

-As part of complying with General Data Protection Regulation (GDPR) we have a new way to send emails securely to you that contain personal and sensitive data through Egress Switch.
+As part of complying with General Data Protection Regulation (GDPR) we will always send emails securely to you if they contain personal and/or sensitive data.

 We will regularly review our privacy statement to ensure it reflects the personal information that we may request from you, and how we may process it.
 The date of subsequent revisions of this policy will be recorded at the beginning of this notice.

 Your rights as a data subject

 At any point while we are in possession of or processing your personal data, you, the data subject, have the following rights:

 - Right of access – you have the right to request a copy of the information that we hold about you.

 - Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.